Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/section-7.md

     else:
         return True
 ```
-Time complexity: `O(logn)` ,like the binary search.
-It's only gonna be `logn` if we have a binary tree that's roughly balanced, because our
+Time complexity: `O(log n)` ,like the binary search.
+It's only gonna be `log n` if we have a binary tree that's roughly balanced, because our
 **assumption** is when we get to a node and we choose either to go left or right, as we do that, **we're eliminating half of the remaining possibilities
 every single time**.
 But we can only do that if the tree is roughly balanced.